Vitality Blast Preview: Gloucestershire v Somerset

 Somerset are currently top of the South Group with 12 points from seven matches, whilst the hosts are sixth in the table with six points from as many matches.

 This match is sold out!

 HOW CAN I KEEP UP TO DATE?

-In addition to this a report on the day’s play along with quotes will be posted after the match.
+In addition to this, a report on the day’s play along with quotes will be posted on this website.